 And thus, the panic begins.

 Of all the things a kitten could catch, let me tell you, a fungus similar to athlete's foot is not among the worst.
-Tell me.
-Who among us hasn't gutted and remodeled our bathrooms after our child got athlete's foot to make sure those little spores were no longer in the house?
-I can assure you, it's no one.
+Have you ever thought to gut and remodel your bathroom after your child got athlete's foot just to make sure those little spores were no longer in the house?
+Of course not!
 Because just like ringworm, it's actually not that big of a deal.

 So what's the fuss about?